Zybax/Game-Reviewer-Telegram-bot/README.md

 3. ### Connect the bot

-* Awesome... now you just have to clone this repository and inside the repo's folfer you open your terminal and type:
+* Awesome... now you just have to clone this repository and inside the repo's folfer you open your terminal and execute these 2 commands:
+`npm install`

+Wait for the modules to finish downloading and then execute:

 `TOKEN=<YOUR BOT TOKEN HERE> node index.js`